localstack/docs/content/en/user-guide/aws/kinesis/index.md

 ## Limitations

-### Kinesis Mock

-- In multi-account setups, each AWS account launches a separate instance of Kinesis Mock, which is very resource intensive when a large number of AWS accounts are used.
+In multi-account setups, each AWS account launches a separate instance of Kinesis Mock, which is very resource intensive when a large number of AWS accounts are used.
 An [open Kinesis Mock issue](https://github.com/etspaceman/kinesis-mock/issues/377) is being used to keep track of this feature.

-### Native

-- TODO